curityio/mutual-tls-api-example/README.md

-# Financial Grade API Code Example
+# Mutual TLS Secured API Code Example

-A Mutual TLS code example to demonstrate use of sender constrained access tokens
+A Mutual TLS code example to demonstrate the setup and the use of sender constrained access tokens.

-## Example Business Scenario
+## Business Scenarios

-The example represents an Open Banking scenario that would use eIDAS certificates for mutual trust.\
-The concepts are translated to a setup that can be easily run on a development computer.
+This type of API is commonly used between business partners, and this can include Open Banking setups:

 ![Sequence](doc/sequence.png)

 ## Prerequisites

-TODO: Certificate creation, hosts file setup, license file, Java 8 and maven
+Some prerequisite setup is needed, including running a script to create some self signed certificates for testing.\
+The [Financial Grade API Code Example](https://curity.io/resources/learn/financial-grade-api/) article explains these steps and provides a complete walkthrough.

 ## Quick Start